 Answer: ZooKeeper acts as the monitoring server that provides different services for running HBase.
 A few of these services are tracking server failures, maintaining the configuration information, and establishing communication between the clients and region servers.

 Hadoop Pig interview questions and answers

 Use the following Hadoop Pig interview questions:

-Question 31: List the different modes in which you can execute Apache Pig.
+Question 33: List the different modes in which you can execute Apache Pig in the Hadoop environment.

 Answer: You can execute Apache Pig in the following 2 modes: